 How will participants be recruited?

-The participants will be sent a link to the survey either via email, text or social media.
+The participants will be sent a link to the survey via email, text or social media.

 What will the participants be told about the proposed research study?

-Here follow the briefing notes for the survey:
+Here are the briefing notes for the survey:

 Welcome to the Digital Pass Wallet requirements gathering survey.
 My name is Diyan Komitov and I am a fourth-year Computer Science student at the University of Strathclyde.
 Thank you for agreeing to participate in this survey!
 It should only take about 5 minutes to complete and your time is much appreciated.